mz-700/glass/README.md

                ALIGN 100H

 All symbols defined in a macro block are local.
 Symbols in macro instances can be referenced by using the `.` operator.
 Symbols in macro definitions can also be referenced; the contents are assembled on address 0, effectively turning the inner symbols into offsets.
 This is useful for specifying structures and indexing.

 Default values for macro arguments can be specified with `=`:

         ALIGN: MACRO ?boundary = 100H

-  * Repetition: `rept`, `endm`
+#### `rept`, `endm`: Repetition

 Repeats a section of code a number of times.
 The end of the section is marked with the `endm` directive.
 The first argument is mandatory and specifies the number of repeats.
 The second argument specifies a counter parameter, the third the initial value for the counter (default: 0), and the fourth argument specifies the counter increment (default: 1).

         REPT 10, ?counter, 0, 2
         ld bc,(table + ?counter)